dooyounggo/MyConvNet/README.md

 - Multi-GPU training is available based on the parameter server strategy.
 - For NCCL-based distributed training, use nccl/convnet.py and nccl/optimizer.py (experimental, available on Linux).
 - Batch statistics of multiple devices are updated successively.
+- Check out REFERENCES.md for papers and code examples.

 ### Packages
 - Python: 3.7